Act for the Development of Tourism

 The competent authorities shall collaborate with the competent authority for the related matters in investigating and registering the landmarks and historical sites in designated scenic spots and preserving the integrity thereof.

-When the aforementioned historical sites sustain any damage, the competent authorities shall notify the managing agency or the owners thereof and require for the submission of restoration plans.
-Restoration work shall take place immediately after receiving the approval of the plan by the competent authorities for the related matters and the competent authorities.
+When the aforementioned historical sites sustain any damage, the competent authorities shall notify the managing agency or the owners thereof to submit restoration plans.
+Restoration work shall take place immediately after the approval of the restoration plan by the competent authorities for the related matters and the competent authorities.

 Chapter III.
 Operation and Management